 A.M.
-Staff is on duty to supervise children beginning at 8:45 AM.
-Children will go directly to their homeroom upon arrival as they come off the bus.
-If you are dropping your child off, you will queue in Central Park West and wait for the staff member to release cars.
-All children must exit from the rear passenger side in the unloading area.
-Please alert a staff member should your child require assistance.
-They then proceed directly to their homeroom.
+Staff is on duty to supervise children beginning at 8:40 AM.
+Children who are dropped off will go directly to the APR upon arrival and will be supervised by a staff member.
+At 8:50, students will be dismissed from the APR to their homerooms.
+Students arriving on bus will be dropped off by the gym entrance and will go directly to homerooms.
 P.M.
 Children will be dismissed from their classrooms to the buses or aftercare.
-Parents picking up their child should arrive at approximately 3:25 and queue in Central Park West.
+Parents picking up their child should arrive at approximately 3:20.
+Parents should park and assemble at the front of the building.
+Students will be brought out to their parent/guardian.

-Students who are to be dismissed in a manner other than their usual procedure are required to bring a note from their parent/guardian in advance of the change or send an email to the students teacher and the main office for each instance a dismissal change takes place.
+Students who are to be dismissed in a manner other than their usual procedure are required to bring a note from their parent/guardian in advance of the change for each instance a dismissal change takes place.
 These notes are to be sent to the office so that office personnel may record the child's name.
+The parent will be required to sign the child out in the office before the child will be allowed to leave the building or school property.
 Notes are also required for After-School Clubs, Scouts, Brownies, Daisies, etc., on the day of such meeting.
 Notes must be specific.
 No blanket notes for the entire year will be accepted.